Best Microcontroller Projects

 Serial LCD display Software

-The software is contained in two files:
+The software is contained in two files (note there are many more created by the compiler):

 16F877A-serial-lcd.c